julzaza/wildwitchherbs/_posts/2026-01-21-house-snakes-balkan-folklore.md

 To kill it was unthinkable.

-While the house snake represents a specific ancestral guardian, it was only one form of the many **[House Spirits That Inhabited Balkan Homes](/balkan-house-spirits-folklore/)**, each with their own rules and dangers.
+To fully understand the household forces at play, it helps to explore the broader system of **[House Spirits That Inhabited Balkan Homes](/balkan-house-spirits-folklore/)** and how they coexisted alongside serpents.

 ---